Page Title

 Steven Jacobson

-This course will give students the opportunity to work collaboratively as part of their own film crew while they develop, shoot, and edit a short narrative film.
-Each student will take on a variety of responsibilities in turn, gaining experience operating a professional cinema camera, recording sound, acting, and directing, with the course culminating in a screening of the finished movie.
+This course will give students the opportunity to work collaboratively as part of their own film crew while they develop, shoot, and edit short narrative films.
+Each student will take on a variety of responsibilities in turn, gaining experience operating a professional cinema camera, recording sound, acting, and directing, with the course culminating in a screening of the finished movies.
 Skills refined along the way will include visual storytelling, shot design, the essentials of post-production, and the art of successful collaboration and teamwork.

 Thomas Warfel